stefanprodan/dockprom/README.md

 The Prometheus memory usage can be controlled by tunning the local storage memory chunks.
 You can modify the max chunks value in [docker-compose.yml](https://github.com/stefanprodan/dockerprom/blob/master/docker-compose.yml).
-I've set the `storage.local.memory-chunks` value to 100000, if you monitor 10 containers, then Prometheus will use up to 500MB RAM.
+I've set the `storage.local.memory-chunks` value to 100000, if you monitor 10 containers, then Prometheus will use around 1GB of RAM.

 ## Define alerts